 In this section we provide a chronology of taxonomic changes and phylogenetic arrangements concerning snakes of the Lampropeltis mexicana complex: alterna, greeri, leonis, mexicana, ruthveni, and webbi.
 The fact that such a summary is necessary is testament to the historical difficulty in arriving at a satisfactory, robust taxonomy for this group.
 This is, in part, a combination of the challenges in acquiring needed specimens (hard-to-find snakes in hard-to-get-to places in a country that has not always welcomed non-Mexican scientists), and a group of snakes that apparently has experienced a rapid, recent radiation.
 There is a murkiness concerning species boundaries (how many species are represented?) and inter-species relationships.
-Indeed, it remains to be seen just which forms belong in a “mexicana complex” or even if such a grouping reflects evolutionary history.
+Indeed, it remains to be seen just which forms belong in a “mexicana group” or even if such a grouping reflects evolutionary history.
+However, in a recent paper, Hansen & Salmon (2017) summarized the history of scientific research involving these snakes, presented updated and detailed range maps, offered taxonomic recommendations, and discussed conservation status.
+If you want the most up-to-date treatment of this group, check out that paper first.

 What follows is a chronological list, with annotations, of relevant published works.
 As new material comes to light, this section will be updated.
 For additional references, or for links to downloadable files, please check the Bibliography page.